SABC

-The South African Broadcasting Corporation (SABC) (Note: Suid-Afrikaanse Uitsaaikorporasie (SAUK), though the acronym SAUK is no longer used even in Afrikaans broadcasts) is the public broadcaster in South Africa, and provides 19 radio stations (AM/FM) as well as 6 television broadcasts and 3 OTT Services to the general public.
+The South African Broadcasting Corporation (SABC; Suid-Afrikaanse Uitsaaikorporasie, SAUK) (Note: Though both Suid-Afrikaanse Uitsaaikorporasie and SAUK are no longer used even in Afrikaans broadcasts) is the public broadcaster in South Africa, and provides 19 radio stations (AM/FM) as well as six television broadcasts and three OTT Services to the general public.
 It is one of the largest of South Africa's state-owned enterprises and the biggest state broadcaster in Africa.

 Opposition politicians and civil society often criticise the SABC, accusing it of being a mouthpiece for whichever political party is in majority power, thus currently the ruling African National Congress; during the apartheid era it was accused of playing the same role for the National Party government.